BrightID/BrightID/README.md

 The ID will have the following characteristics:
 * Verified by a trusted group of close personal contacts plus a [decentralized social graph owned by no one](#decentralized-graph).
-* Individuality and data are kept separate.
+* No data is stored with the ID.
 A person can show they're unique without sharing any data.
 * A lost or compromised ID can be replaced by reconnecting with a few close personal contacts.
 * Individuality can be shared with third-party apps that extend capabilities to the ID holder.